WTFAcademy/WTF-zkSync/Languages/en/05_Developing/readme.md

 });
 ```

-Here we verify whether `paymasterInput` supports payment transaction fees, otherwise the entire output will be directly revert.
+Here we verify whether `paymasterInput` supports payment transaction fees, otherwise the entire output will be directly reverted.
 In order to facilitate understanding, the js code for encoding the `ApprovalBased` payment process is posted here.

 ```solidity
 (address token, uint256 amount, bytes memory data) = abi.decode(